SnowflakePowered/sabinokaku/README.md

 ## Configuration

-To determine the .NET bootstrap point, sabinokaku requires a `kaku.co` file either in the same directory as `kaku.dll`/`libkaku.so`, or in the host process directory.
-There are 2 formats that sabinokaku understands.
-The long format (`kaku_l`) allows for the most flexibility if you have weird AssemblyConfig options, or store the .NET entry point in a child folder, but the short format is generally preferred.
+To determine the .NET bootstrap point, sabinokaku requires a `kaku.co` file either in the same directory as `kaku.dll`/`libkaku.so`, or in the host process directory. `kaku.co` contains the preamble necessary for sabinokaku to bootstrap the .NET runtime.
+There are 2 preamble formats that sabinokaku understands.
+The long format (`kaku_l`) allows for the most flexibility, for example if you store the .NET entry point assembly in a child folder.
+The short form may be preferred for its shorter syntax.

 ### Long Format Preamble
 The long format always begins with `kaku_l`, followed by the path to `runtimeconfig.json`, the path to the .NET assembly DLL,